Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-A Dudley noses is a flesh-colored nose that is often means for disqualification in the show ring for several breeds.
+A Dudley nose is a flesh-colored nose that is often a reason for disqualification in the show ring for several breeds.
 A dark, black nose is usually preferred from a health standpoint because the pigment protects against the sun.
 The term Dudley nose derives from bulldogs bred from a part of Black Country in Worcestershire, UK.

 15. To dogs, smell is ever-changing.

 Ever wondered how dogs never grow bored of sniffing the same spots day after day?
 Here's some food for thought: "Each departure from the house brings a new scene, one never visited.
 Each day, each hour, wears a new smellscape.
 There is no such thing as “fresh air” to a dog.
 Air is rich: an olfactory tangle that the dog’s nose will diligently unknot," explains Alexandra Horowitz in the book: Being a Dog: Following the Dog Into a World of Smell.

 16. A dog's nose has special structures that amplify smells.

 These special structures are called turbinates and they consist of intricate mazes made of bone.
 Their purpose is to control how air moves through the dog's nose providing an increased surface area, and therefore, greater reception of smell.
 A dog's long nasal cavity helps accommodate these turbinates.

 17. Foxtails are a threat to dog noses.

 Foxtails release seeds that may get sniffed up into dog noses, causing sneezing, pawing at the nose, and even nose bleeds.
 Affected dogs require veterinary attention to remove the lodged foxtail from the nose.